apache/flink/docs/dev/table/connect.md

 .withFormat(
   new Avro()

-    // required: define the schema either by using an Avro specific record class .recordClass(User.class)
+    // optional: define the schema explicitly using an Avro specific record class.
+    // This overrides default behavior that uses table's schema as format schema.
+    .recordClass(User.class)

-    // or by using an Avro schema
+    // optional: define the schema explicitly using an Avro schema.
+    // This overrides default behavior that uses table's schema as format schema.
     .avroSchema(
       "{" +
       "  \"type\": \"record\"," +